 Lean Luxury

 “Lean luxury,” or smart luxury that chops out all the frills, is impacting the global luxury industry, as economic challenges compress even affluent budgets.
-More than a third of consumers are cutting back on spending on themselves (38%), even among those on higher incomes (34%).
-The concept, pioneered by Europe-based Ruby Hotels and Workspaces, has evolved from a hospitality trend into a wider movement, with the shift particularly noticeable in China.
-As Jing Daily reports, the country’s gen Z consumers are increasingly embracing a more relaxed, practical style, moving away from the opulence preferred by previous generations.
-Wenzhuo Wu, managing editor of Jing Daily, tells VML Intelligence that this generation are focused on self-expression and personal satisfaction.
+More than a third of consumers are cutting back on spending on themselves, even among those on higher incomes.
+Gen Z Consumers are increasingly embracing a more relaxed, practical style, moving away from the opulence preferred by previous generations.
+This generation are focused on self-expression and personal satisfaction.
 Their purchasing decisions are more thoughtful and centred around cost-effectiveness, emphasizing everyday usability, the experience behind consumption, and the community aspects of their choices—eschewing the display of social status through prominent luxury brand symbols, a hallmark of their parents’.

 High-end purchases for our abodes signal a thoughtful, understated, and relaxed approach to luxury.